ratanvarghese/tqtime/README.md

 `Aldrin Day            ALD`

 `Moon Landing Day      MNL`

 ShortDate appends this code with a space and a variable-length year number.
 Years Before Tranquility are negative numbers, years After Tranquility are positive.
 So '28 Mendel, 3 Before Tranquility' becomes `28M -3`.

 If you do not like the provided `LongDate` and `ShortDate`, you can gather all the induvidual date components and print them as you wish.

-A basic utility to print the current day exists in `_example`.
-`go run _example/today.go`
+A basic utility to print the current day exists in `_example`: `go run _example/today.go`

 ###Testing
 There is a basic test script called tqcheck which requires [gometalinter](https://github.com/alecthomas/gometalinter) and a UNIX shell.
 This is convenient if you already have both of those.
-If not, just use the standard Go tools and whatever else is in your setup.
+If not, just use the standard Go tools and whatever else is in your setup:
 `go test`

 ##20 July 1968: Which Tranquility Year Does it Belong to?